 Phase 3: Initial Design and Engineering

-Based on decisions made at the end of Phase 2, actual engineering programming can start.
+Based on decisions made at the end of Phase 2, actual product design and engineering programming can start.
 In this phase, Level 1 prototypes are often used to test approaches to technical challenges.

 Phase 4: Design Iteration